pzkpfw44/Project-tau-code-30042/README.md

 ❖ Setup
 Stabilize the environment.
-All operations must occur in a vacuum-resonant chamber or cryo-harmonic hull.
+All operations must occur in a dedicated enviroment.
 Ensure no residual memory fields are present within 1.2π meters of the array.

 Initialize the Tau Compiler.
 Run with --fold-safe and --echo-strict flags.